telerik/kendo-ui-core/docs/web/grid/how-to/excel/column-template-export.md

 ---
-title: Column Template
+title: Use Column Template
+page_title:  Use Column Template | Kendo UI Grid Widget
-description: Use the column template in the output Excel document
+description: "Learn how to use the column template as the value of a corresponding cell in the Excel document while exporting Kendo UI Grid."
+slug: howto_use_column_template_grid
 ---

-# Column Template Export
+# Use Column Template

-This example shows how to use the column template as the value of corresponding cell in the output Excel document.
+The example below demonstrates how to use the column template as the value of a corresponding cell in the Excel document while exporting Kendo UI Grid.
-For additional info check [Create Excel Documents](/framework/excel/introduction#create-excel-document).

-#### Example - column template export
+For additional information about how Excel documents work, refer to the [introductory help topic on Excel](/framework/excel/introduction#create-excel-document).

+###### Example

 ```html
 <div id="grid"></div>